Level-set topology optimisation with unfitted finite elements and automatic shape differentiation

-These methodologies are a promising way to address the above issues because they provide a precise description of the boundary as a $D-1$ dimensional manifold.
+This works by defining an \textit{in} and \textit{out} region based on the sign of the level-set function.
+The boundary separating the regions is the intersection of the zero isosurface of the level-set function and the background mesh, determined using an appropriate method such as marching tetrahedra \citep{10.1002/nme.4823_2015,Badia_Verdugo_Martin_2018}.
+The boundary mesh can be used to integrate transmission conditions across the interface; for example, in the case of fluid-structure interaction.
+Unfitted methodologies are a promising way to address the above issues with conventional level-set methods because they provide a precise description of the boundary as a $D-1$ dimensional manifold.
 However, the small cut-cell problem affects unfitted finite element methods; the resulting discrete system is ill-posed when the portion of a cut cell in the domain interior is small \cite{dePrenter2023}.
 This issue has been addressed by using ghost penalty stabilisation (CutFEM) \cite{10.1002/nme.4823_2015} and discrete extension operators (AgFEM) \cite{Badia_Verdugo_Martin_2018}.
 CutFEM has been successfully applied to several topology optimisation problems, including those involving linear elasticity, fluid flow, and acoustics \cite{10.1016/j.cma.2017.09.005_2018,10.1016/j.cma.2017.03.007_2017,10.1002/nme.5621_2018}.